 The show is presented as a recording of an opera performance, not as a opera recording which happened to be made at a live venue.
 The TV director gives us several important views of the whole theater and the pit during performance and nice whole stage shots.
 These shots tell us that we are in Genoa at the Teatro Carlo Felice.
 In addition, the TV director provides a wide range of mid-distance, short-distance, close up, and extreme close up shots.
 So we get the see the show better than the audience.

-After watching this I began to get a feel for Italian opera is like.
+While watching this I began to get a feel for Italian opera is like.
 With one exception, everybody with a major credit appears to be Italian, and everything about the production seems to exude a home-grown passion.

-While watching this I felt Italian passion too.
-Maybe this because the audience is involved and enthusiastic.
+I felt Italian passion too.
+Maybe this is because the audience is involved and enthusiastic.
 Both Dessi and Armiliato give repeat arias.
 The camera crews were alert, and they catch the communication between the director and the singers as they "decide" to give the repeat.
 Both singers perform their encores differently from the first time and in both cases the encores seem better than the first performance.
 I've never seen this before live or on the screen; when I see it now, I start feeling swept up.
 So this HDVD has something special about it, at least to a novice like me.

 I would give this a B+ based on the usual factors.
-But now while I'm still feeling Italian passion, I'll have to advance the grade a notch to "A."
+But now while I'm still feeling Italian passion, I'll advance the grade a notch to "A."

 Even though the Arthaus Musik publication of this title is region free, it may not always be available from vendors in Region A. Another release, probably aimed at Region A, has been published by Kultur with slightly different package artwork seen below: